Showing posts sorted by date for query podcast. Sort by relevance Show all posts

 You can also subscribe and listen to Franklin Matters audio on iTunes or your favorite podcast app; search in "podcasts" for "Franklin Matters"

-The recording runs about 34 minutes, so let’s listen in.
+The recording runs about 39 minutes so let’s listen to my conversation with Jamie

 --------------